Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: The rkSZ temperature power spectrum

 The factor of $2/3=\langle\sin^2 i\rangle$ arises from the average over a random distribution of inclination angles, $i$.
 This expression directly uses the fact that the rkSZ signal causes a simple temperature perturbation, $\Delta T/T$, on the sky, see Eq.~\eqref{eq:kSZ_definition}.
 The Legendre transform of the rkSZ signal profile can be expressed as

-where we recast the expressions of \citetalias{CC02} \changeE{to match our formalism}.
+where we recast the expressions of \citetalias{CC02} {to match our formalism}.
 Here, $J_1(x)$ is the Bessel function of the first kind.
 We also use the angular diameter distance, $d_A(z)$, to obtain the radius $R(\theta)=d_A \theta$ via the angular scale $\theta$.
 For readability, we suppress the explicit dependency of the variables on mass and redshift.

 In \citetalias{CC02}, the electron density profile was modeled using the hydrodynamic equilibrium assumption in a Navarro-Frenk-White \citep[NFW,][]{1996ApJ...462..563N} dark matter profile.
-In addition, the angular velocity profile was assumed to be given by simple solid body rotation \changeE{(i.e., $\omega \sim$ constant, see also Appendix \ref{app:profile-fits})}.
-Both aspects can be improved upon using the results \changeE{presented in this work}.
+In addition, the angular velocity profile was assumed to be given by simple solid body rotation {(i.e., $\omega \sim$ constant, see also Appendix \ref{app:profile-fits})}.
+Both aspects can be improved upon using the results {presented in this work}.

-\changeJ{To model the rotational kSZ signature using the halo model, we require both $n_e(r)$ and $\omega(r)$ as functions of $M_{500}$ and redshift.
-Within the present simulations, it is difficult to assess the detailed redshift dependence of the profiles, and therefore we recommend using the scalings obtained at $z=0$ for all redshifts. \changeE{In the future, large-volume ($\, \gtrsim 1$ Gpc$^3$) simulations will provide more accurate estimates of the rkSZ amplitude over a range of redshifts.}}
+{To model the rotational kSZ signature using the halo model, we require both $n_e(r)$ and $\omega(r)$ as functions of $M_{500}$ and redshift.
+Within the present simulations, it is difficult to assess the detailed redshift dependence of the profiles, and therefore we recommend using the scalings obtained at $z=0$ for all redshifts. {In the future, large-volume ($\, \gtrsim 1$ Gpc$^3$) simulations will provide more accurate estimates of the rkSZ amplitude over a range of redshifts.}}

-\changeJ{Consulting Table~\ref{tab:baldi_z0}, for the circular velocity profile in the gas-aligned case relevant here, we find that the parameters $r_0$ and $\eta$ only depend weakly on the cluster mass.
-We thus recommend the average values $\bar{r}_0\simeq 0.57\,r_{500}$ and $\bar{\eta}\simeq 1.75$.
-For $v_{\rm t 0}$, a weak mass-dependence is present, however, given the limited mass resolution of the simulation, we recommend using $\bar{v}_{\rm t 0}\simeq 3 v_{\rm circ}$.
-These simple scalings provide a reasonable representation of the simulation results.}
+Consulting Table~\ref{tab:baldi_z0}, for the circular velocity profile in the gas-aligned case relevant here, we find that the parameters $r_0$ and $\eta$ only depend weakly on the cluster mass.
+We thus recommend the average values $\bar{r}_0\simeq 0.16\,r_{500}$ and $\bar{\eta}\simeq 2.0$ for the gas-aligned case.
+For $v_{\rm t 0}$, a mass-dependence is present, however, given the limited mass resolution of the simulation, we recommend using $\bar{v}_{\rm t 0}\simeq 1.5\, v_{\rm circ}$.
+These simple scaling relations provide a reasonable representation of the simulation results, and broadly should give a signal that is about one order of magnitude larger than in \citetalias{CC02}.